-The Master of Science in Analytics student can choose courses totaling 15 semester hours of credit from any of the following Master of Science programs: Analytics, Information Systems Engineering and Management, Computer Information Sciences, Learning Technologies, or Project Management.
+The Master of Science in Analytics student can choose courses totaling 15 semester hours of credit from any Master of Science degree program at Harrisburg University.

-Program with a Concentration in Natural Language Processing - The sequence that appears below is based upon the availability of specific courses in each semester and the successful completion of course prerequisites.
+Recommended Sequence for the Two-Year Master of Science in Analytics Program with a Concentration in Natural Language Processing - The sequence that appears below is based upon the availability of specific courses in each semester and the successful completion of course prerequisites.